philipzabicki/binance-algotrading/README.md

 #### SpotBacktest

 It imitates Binance Exchnage Spot market to some degree.
-Requires dataframe with ticker OHLCV values to work.
+Requires dataframe with OHLCV values for wanted ticker to work.
-One trading run is called episode.
-After every episode reset method is needed
+Runs by calling step method with trading action.
+One full trading run is called episode.
+After every episode, you need to reset the environment with reset method.

 ```python
 class SpotBacktest(Env):